|

 designed mainly for younger visitors, with its Flying Bug Ride,

-the Ladybirds, a soft inflatable bouncy castle, a Ferris wheel
+the Ladybirds, a soft inflatable bouncy castle, a ferris wheel

 and the Horses Carousel.
 In Western World the visitor can play